 Anthropology | Academic Advising Handbook

-Anthropology is a vital part of a liberal arts education.
-In addition to its cross-cultural and international emphasis, the major in Anthropology stresses qualitative research methods and analytical skills.
+Cultural Anthropology is a vital part of a liberal arts education.
+In addition to its cross-cultural and international emphasis, the major in anthropology stresses qualitative research methods and analytical skills.
 These skills are particularly valuable to students who major in many of the social sciences or health professions, world languages, and in business.
 Anthropology is useful in any career in which skills in diversity, research, and writing are necessary.
 Students majoring in other departments can use these courses to enhance their major field of study.

 - Major in Sociology*

-- Major in Anthropology
+- Major in Cultural Anthropology with Study Abroad

 - Major in Criminal Justice, Law, and Society